localoptimum/Muninn/README.md

 ## Like, how easy?

 pso.rb is an executable script, like a bash script.
 It points to
+#!/usr/bin/ruby on my machine, check that on your installation and then
-#!/usr/bin/ruby.
-You can just do:
+you can just do:
 ```
 ./pso.rb
 ```